maurges/every-rust-gui-library/notes.md

 Wow, it's getting even worse.

 Alright, how do I do file dialogs?
+Ok, there aren't any.
+Shiet.
+Ok, people discuss using [rfd] for that, which is toolkit-agnostic.
+That means I can add to dioxus too.

+Why does all of rust love the fucking gtk so much?
+Why does rfd need whole gtk for it?